 What Needs to Happen for the Opioid Settlement Payments to Be Measurable and Reportable as Assets and Revenue?

-For counties, cities, and other localities, being able to measure the amount it will receive—and therefore recognize a receivable — depends on where each state is in the process of allocating the local portion of settlement funds.
-It may already be possible to recognize a receivable for the entire amount to be received for governments in a state that has published the dollar amounts and fiscal years for payments to each locality.
+For counties, cities, and other localities, being able to measure the amount they will receive — and therefore recognize a receivable — depends on where each state is in the process of allocating the local portion of settlement funds.
+It may already be possible to recognize a receivable for the entire amount to be received if a state has published the dollar amounts and fiscal years for payments to each locality.
 However, if a state has not yet established the amounts localities will receive, and it is not possible for localities to reasonably estimate the amounts based on available information, those governments cannot recognize a receivable.
-And if a state has decided that amounts will be determined as part of an annual legislative or administrative action, rather than in advance, localities will need to wait until each year’s amounts have been determined before they can recognize receivables.
-In the latter two circumstances, it would be appropriate for a government to disclose the settlements and the fact that the amount it will receive cannot be estimated at present.
+And if a state has decided that amounts will be determined as part of an annual legislative or administrative action, or have structured the payments like expenditure-driven grants, governments may need to wait until their states have determined the payment amounts before they can recognize receivables.
+Until a government can recognize cash or a receivable for settlement payments, it may be appropriate for it to disclose the settlements and the fact that the amount it will receive cannot be estimated at present.

 Still have looming questions about the opioid settlement resources and the key factors governments should consider when determining how to account for their share?
 CRI is ready to help governments understand the provisions for allocating settlement payments in their state and provide guidance on how to account for them.
 Contact your CRI advisor, who can assist in complying with your state’s reporting requirements related to the use of settlement funds.